JonnyGamer/SwiftKoans/TeacherGuide.md

  1-4 | The Double
  1-5 | Strings

-Lesson 1 Honors | Introduction to Types
+Honors | Introduction to Types
 :-- | :--
  1-1 | Max Integer
  1-2 | The Downfall of Doubles
  1-3 | Infinity &c.
  1-4 | Meta Characters

-Lesson 1 Practicum | Introduction to Types
+Practicum | Introduction to Types
 :-- | :--
  1-1 | Welcome to Warnings
  1-2 | Errors